-P projection is the P piercing point of a perpendicular dropped from A to the P plane.
-These projections are lettered as in Fig. 3; the H projection, a, V projection a', and P projection, a''.
+P projection is the P piercing point of a perpendicular dropped from A to the P These projections plane. are lettered as in Fig. 3; the H projection, a, V projection a', and P projection, a''.
 The projections of all